Spark MicroGrants

-Spark MicroGrants is a 501(c)(3) non-profit organization that enables communities to organize and make progress, primarily focused on East Africa.
+Spark MicroGrants is a 501(c)(3) non-profit organization that focuses on helping communities to organize and make progress, they work primarily in East Africa.

 History

 Spark MicroGrants has worked to put families facing poverty as the driving seat of local change since July 2010.

 Spark’s key innovation is the Facilitated Collective Action Process (FCAP), in which a series of curated village meetings are held paired with a seed grant.
 In these meetings, impoverished families in villages plan and launch initiatives that range from schools to farms.

 On average, 64 women and men, young and old, work and take action together.
 Since 2010, Spark has enabled over 170 villages to drive change through the FCAP across five countries.
 FCAP achieved 91% project sustainability and 94% of villages continue the process, meeting and taking action.

 Today Spark curates the community of practices to elevate the FCAP and support networks around the globe to use and develop the FCAP for their contexts.
 Such as the Government of Rwanda on a national decentralization program, a legal empowerment network in West Africa and a progressive refugee integration strategy in Uganda.

 Spark MicroGrants began its work in Rwanda in 2010.
 Today the Spark process is used across Rwanda, Uganda, Burundi, Ghana and the Democratic Republic of Congo.

-Spark has been touted as the organization that will transform aid distributed to people and build a world with dignity.
+Spark has been touted as an organization that will transform aid distributed to people and build a world with dignity.